Makayacine/Finance/Bulls,Banks & Bollinger/README.md

 Crucially, incorporate realistic transaction costs (0.10% per round-trip trade) into all strategy performance calculations for a practical assessment.

-Performance Comparison: Compare the performance of the active trading strategies against a passive Buy & Hold benchmark.
+⚖️ Performance Comparison: Compare the performance of the active trading strategies against a passive Buy & Hold benchmark.

-Key Findings & Conclusions
+✅ Key Findings & Conclusions
-Capitec's Outperformance: Capitec consistently demonstrated a unique profile with significantly higher annualized mean returns and the only positive Sharpe Ratio under a Buy & Hold strategy.
+Capitec's Remarkable Outperformance: Capitec consistently demonstrated a unique profile with significantly higher annualized mean returns and the only positive Sharpe Ratio under a Buy & Hold strategy.
 Its high kurtosis indicates frequent extreme movements, but its returns historically compensated for this risk.
 It also showed lower correlation with other banks, suggesting diversification benefits.

-Active Strategies Underperformed: Both the Moving Average Crossover and Bollinger Bands strategies generally failed to outperform the Buy & Hold benchmark for most banks, especially after accounting for transaction costs.
+Active Strategies Generally Underperformed: Both the Moving Average Crossover and Bollinger Bands strategies generally failed to outperform the Buy & Hold benchmark for most banks, especially after accounting for transaction costs.

 The MA Crossover often resulted in substantial negative net returns and Sharpe Ratios, indicating it's not well-suited for these assets or market conditions with the chosen parameters.